-In 1904, analyses were made of a number of American lager beers.
+In 1904 analyses were made of some American lager beers.
 Not less than three samples of Budweiser were tested.
-This table appeared in at least two publications in the mid-1910s, this was a time of increasing interest in food and beverage composition, and the era too when the first pure food legislation was passed.
+The table above appeared in at least two publications in the mid-1910s, a time of increasing interest in food and beverage composition, and the era too when the first pure food legislation was enacted.

-At the lower gravities, the beers would resemble many available today in body, say Heineken, some craft beers.
-The American adjunct lager range today though is lower than in 1904, more like 1004-1010, see BJCP’s current guide.
+The American Adjunct Lager range today though is rather lower than in 1904, more like 1004-1010, see e.g., BJCP’s current guide.
 The 1904 range is similar to BJCP’s range for Czech premium pale lager if not indeed higher in some cases.

-It is hard to know if these variations were intentional or not.
-Earlier, I thought perhaps A-B changed the ABV from an average 5% to 4% between 1884 and 1893.
+It is hard to know if these variations were intentional.
+Earlier I thought perhaps A-B changed the ABV from an average 5% to 4% between 1884 and 1893.
 In a 1904 news ad, it advertised to the public too that its beer was “3.89%”.
 Almost certainly this meant ABV, see my previous post, and is thus consistent with sample no. 1 above.

 Perhaps draft vs. bottled was a factor, or the requirements of the local area of sale.
-More likely perhaps, it was not possible at the time to establish consistently accurate starting gravities.
-In some cases perhaps the yeasts did not perform to desired attenuation, maybe this explains the results of the Budweiser of Busch’s letter in 1893.
+More likely, perhaps, it was not possible at the time to establish consistently accurate starting gravities.
+In some cases perhaps the yeast did not perform to the desired attenuation, maybe this explains the results of the Budweiser in Busch’s 1893 letter.

-Many of these beers had a Saaz or other quality imported hop nose and signature.
-With a rich, well-hopped body, they must have tasted like Pilsner Urquell again or perhaps Sam Adams Boston Lager if not indeed richer than these latter.
-True, the last two are all-malt, but still I think they might get at the profile of the best beers in the table.
+Many of these beers had a Saaz or other imported hop characteristic and signature.
+With a rich, well-hopped body they must have tasted like Pilsner Urquell again or perhaps Sam Adams Boston Lager if not indeed richer than these latter, factoring though some taste of or connected to the rice or corn used.